microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

 ### Connectors and DLPs

-For the ALM Accelerator for Advanced Makers Canvas App to work as expected the following connectors must be available to be used together in the environment into which the ALM Accelerator solution is imported.
+For the AA4AM Canvas App to work as expected the following connectors must be available to be used together in the environment into which the ALM Accelerator solution is imported.

 - Dataverse
 - Power Apps for Makers